 Game Effectiveness for Healthy Lifestyle Change

 Serious digital games can be effective at promoting healthy lifestyle change1,2.
-For example, a meta-analysis of 54 studies of health-promoting serious games found that lifestyles improved significantly (g=0.260, 95% CI 0.148; 0.373) as did clinical outcomes (g=0.079, 95% CI 0.038; 0.120).2 Games having a sound theoretical foundation in behavioral change and effective game design was most effective.2 Merging the immersive, attention-maintaining properties of stories and fantasy, the engaging properties of interactivity, and behavior-change principles, such as tailored messages and goal setting, contributes to game effectiveness.
+For example, a meta-analysis of 54 studies of health-promoting serious games found that lifestyles improved significantly (g=0.260, 95% CI 0.148; 0.373), as did clinical outcomes (g=0.079, 95% CI 0.038; 0.120).2 Games having a sound theoretical foundation in behavioral change and effective game design was most effective.2 Combining immersive, attention-maintaining properties of stories and fantasy, the engaging properties of interactivity, and behavior-change principles of tailored messages and goal setting all contributes to game effectiveness.

 Effective Game Design

 Game design components shown to be the most effective at producing healthy lifestyle change can be adopted and combined to increase the likely effectiveness of a new game.
 The following components have been described as being effective in games for obesity management and prevention:

 - Provide a foundation of knowledge and skill for behavior change3